just-the-docs/just-the-docs/MIGRATION.md

 #### Configuration

-- Mermaid support: first-class support for [Mermaid](https://mermaid.js.org/) - a JavaScript-based diagram and charting tool supported by GitHub - has been added to the theme. **This feature is opt-in.** See the new doc subsections in [Configuration]({% link docs/configuration.md %}#mermaid-diagrams) and [Code]({% link docs/artificial-intelligence/code/index.md %}#mermaid-diagram-code-blocks) for more.
+- Mermaid support: first-class support for [Mermaid](https://mermaid.js.org/) - a JavaScript-based diagram and charting tool supported by GitHub - has been added to the theme. **This feature is opt-in.
 - Multiple Google Analytics tags are now supported.
 PR: [#1029]

 #### Customization